partigabor/aromatica-old/content/items/chile.md

 +++
 title = "Chile"
 author = "Gabor Parti"
-date = "2023-11-02"
+date = "2023-11-04"
-description = "The fruits of Capsicum annuum and other species, also known as chilli; chili pepper. , related to paprika.
+description = "The fruits of Capsicum annuum and other species, also known as chilli; chili pepper, related to paprika.
 See also Rocoto, Scotch bonnet, Tabasco pepper, Uchu, Ulupica. " weight = 10
 # draft = "true"
 # hidden = "true"